Oleksandr-Zhabenko/aftovolio/README.md

 ## Ability to use your own durations of representations of sounds or phonetic phenomena

-The programs offer four different sets of phonetic representations by default but starting with version 0.13.0.0 it is possible to set your own durations.
+The programs offer four different sets of phonetic representations by default but it is possible to set your own durations.
 To do this, specify them as numbers of type 'Double' in the file in the order defined as follows: